 3 bedroom semi-detached house for saleThe Oaks, Topcliffe Road, Thirsk, YO7

-Plots 29 - The Farndale is a three bedroom 2.5 storey semi-detached home with spacious lounge and dining area, separate fully fitted kitchen, downstairs cloak room, family bathroom and master bedroom with ensuite. with Villeroy & Boch bathroom fittings, white eggshell painted woodwork and soft closing cupboards in our kitchens.
+The Cowesby is a three bedroom semi-detached home with spacious lounge. separate fully fitted kitchen / dining area with French doors to the garden, down stairs cloak room master bedroom with ensuite and family bathroom.
+With Villeroy & Boch bathroom fittings, white eggshell painted woodwork and soft closing cupboards in the kitchen is just part of what style and quality fixture and fittings on offer.

-This desirable three bedroom semi- detached family home offers spacious and well planned accommodation over three floors together with gardens and off street parking This modern home is situated close to the town centre with amenities and transport links nearby.
-Offered with a gas central heating system, the neutrally decorated interiors feature a modern fitted dining kitchen, bath/shower rooms plus there is the addition of office or play room .
-Family buyers in particular will be impressed by the proportions of the house and it modern interior features
+The Cowesby is an individual family home offering spacious and well planned accommodation together with gardens and garage.
+This modern home is situated close to the town centre with amenities and transport links nearby.
+Offered with a gas central heating system, the neutrally decorated interiors feature a modern fitted dining kitchen, sitting room, cloak room, house bathroom and ensuite to the main bedroom.
+Family buyers in particular will be impressed by the proportions of the house and desirable features

 Leaving the A19 going North sign posted Thirsk, continue along across the first roundabout continue and take the first exit at the second roundabout and The Oaks is on the left hand side